Skip to main content

 @BeforeUpdate()

-Fired right before we update the entity in the database.
+Fired right before the entity is updated in the database.

 @BeforeUpdate()